daim02/spam-email-classifier/README.md

 # 📧 Spam Email Classifier

-A machine learning-based spam detection system that classifies email subject lines as **spam** or **ham** using natural language processing (NLP), TF-IDF vectorization, and a Random Forest classifier.
+A machine learning-based spam detection system that classifies email subject lines as **spam** or **ham** (not spam) using natural language processing (NLP), TF-IDF vectorization, and a Random Forest classifier.

 ---